Kelvin789/RestAPI/README.md

 Instructions:

-In Additional Documents folder there are 2 sql files and 3 docx files.
+In the Additional Documents folder there are 2 sql files and 3 docx files.
 - User Guide.docx - read this file to see what the project will look like and for a guide
 - Create Local Database.docx - read this file to setup your local database for the project (it will show you how to run the 2 sql scripts).
 - Model Setup Instructions.docx - read this file to connect your database (entity data model) to the project, but you should only need to update the <connectionStrings> tag in the Web.Config file.